Is a Nursing Career Right For You?

 Related:- What Courses Can Be Taken at LPN Schools?
 Here’s What You May Expect

-1. Accreditation Commission for Education in Nursing (ACEN) accredits practical nursing programs, Diploma programs, associate programs, bachelor’s, master’s, and clinical doctorate programs.
+1. The Accreditation Commission for Education in Nursing (ACEN) accredits practical nursing programs, Diploma programs, associate programs, bachelor’s, master’s, and clinical doctorate programs.

 State Boards of Nursing and Education

 BONs are state-level agencies that regulate nursing practice in the healthcare industry.
-They approve nursing programs that meet specific educational requirements.
+They approve programs that meet specific educational requirements.
 They also issue licenses to nurses who comply with established clinical requirements.
 They hold nurses with clinical experience in clinical settings responsible for their professional conduct and compliance with legal and ethical standards.
 They monitor state laws and take disciplinary action against anyone who breaks them.

 The National Council of State Boards of Nursing is working to alleviate the shortage of nurses in some areas of the nation and to make it easier for nurses to transfer between states.
 This compact allows nurses to have a single multistate license that will enable them to practice their nursing jobs in all of the compact conditions for their careers in nursing.